This is a continuation of my series to help Christians to witness to their neighbour.

 It is useful to have a number of one-liners ready for use.

-Your follow-through can use this one liner.
+Your follow-through can use this one liner challenging them to think about heaven.

 Many people do not read books, so publicists produced pamphlets.
 With the dumbing down of modern society, even pamphlets became too much effort to read and are often discarded without being read.
 So, to catch attention, flyers were produced and, with the passage of time, their message changed from paragraphs of prose to bullet-pointed lists.
 Then advertisers discovered that slogans were more likely to be noticed than flyers, and now even political debate has been reduced to one-liners as this is what most of the public will take in.
 “Take back control” and “Make America great again” have had significant consequences in the UK and USA.
 Then the losers complain about the level or absence of debate.